CodySquadroni/WEB2630_Exercise4/README.md

 # WEB 2630 Exercise 3
 > In this exercise, you will be practicing separating code in your application and putting that code in its own component.
+This exercise can be tricky due to all the different ways we can communicate data.
+My tip is to use a mix but try using the event bus approach.

 ## Exercise Requirements
 * Create a new Server.vue Component